patrickyau/interview-test-server-go/README.md

 The goal of this assessment is to provide a picture of your approach to development as it relates to:

-* Design patterns/programming paradigm - Would like to introduce Model-View-Controller (MVC) pattern but, ran out of time.
+* Design patterns/programming paradigm - Would like to introduce Model-View-Controller (MVC - Command) pattern but, ran out of time.
 * Scalability
 * API interface design
 * Frameworks - Gin server framework